This is a sample of the kind of projects I've worked on over the years, it is by no means an exhaustive list.

 If not otherwise noted or linked, source code is available upon request.

-Most of this work is hosted on either my 'cmdwtf' GitHub organization or my personal GitHub accounts!
+Most of this work is hosted on my 'cmdwtf' GitHub account!

 Now, on with the shiny!